5 tips for your modern data governance strategy

 From risk to resilience

-But, wait!
+But wait!
 Everything will be okay.
-Yes, technology is exploding and we are in the era of Big Data.
+Yes, technology is exploding, and we are in the era of Big Data.
 Yes, there is AI, and security risks are evolving.
 But all is not lost.
 The evolution of technology is on our side.
-We are able to have more visibility into our environment than ever before, thanks to reporting and analytics.
+Thanks to reporting and analytics, we have more visibility into our environment than ever before.
 We can spot vulnerabilities before they become major problems, and thanks to automation, we can stop problems in their tracks.

 At the end of the day, a modern data governance strategy trusts its end users to understand the value of the tools they have access to and learn how to use them effectively.
 The learning part is where it can get tricky.
 Who is going to teach these employees?